Color Managed Workflow¶

 Similarly, Krita, as a program intended to make images from scratch, doesn’t really worry about assigning workspaces after having made the image.
 But because you are using the screen as a binocular to look at your image, and to pick colors, you can see your screen’s device space as an input space to the image.
 Hence why profiling your monitor and giving the profile to Krita in the settings can help with preparing your work for print and future ventures in the long run.

 Overall, it is kinda useful to keep things like viewing conditions in the back of your mind.
-Many professional artists use a mid-grey color as their default canvas background because they find they create much more dynamic images due to having improved their viewing conditions.
+Many professional artists use a mid-gray color as their default canvas background because they find they create much more dynamic images due to having improved their viewing conditions.
 It is also why a lot of graphics programs, including Krita, come with a dark theme nowadays.
 (Though, of course this might also be because dark themes can be considered cool, who knows.)

-An Icc profile is a set of coordinates describing the extremities of the device space within XYZ, and it is the color management data you use to communicate your working space to printers and applications that are designed for the print industry, such as GIMP, Scribus, Photoshop, Illustrator, Inkscape, Digikam, RawTheraphee, etc. You have two types of icc profiles:
+An ICC profile is a set of coordinates describing the extremities of the device space within XYZ, and it is the color management data you use to communicate your working space to printers and applications that are designed for the print industry, such as GIMP, Scribus, Photoshop, Illustrator, Inkscape, Digikam, RawTheraphee, etc. You have two types of ICC profiles:

 - Matrix Shaper profiles.

 These are delivered alongside Krita.
-Matrix shaper profiles are made by setting parameters and interpolating between these to get the exact size of the colour space.
+Matrix shaper profiles are made by setting parameters and interpolating between these to get the exact size of the color space.
 Due to this, Krita’s color space browser can give you a lot of information on these profiles.
 Such profiles are also preferable as working space.

 - cLUT profiles